 Anyone who lives, works or studies in Harlow can raise or sign a petition.

 To be accepted, your petition needs to:

 - have at least 50 signatories (unless a smaller number is significant for the subject of the petition)

 - include a clear statement covering the subject of the petition

-- explain what action the petitioners wish the Council to take (or stop taking)
+- explain what action the petitioners want the council to take (or stop taking)